wearvr/pico-vr-unity-sdk-instructions/docs/pico-vr-camera-setup.md

 * Attach an `EventTrigger` with one or more `Pointer*` events
 * Attach a script that implements one or more of the [Unity pointer handler interfaces](https://docs.unity3d.com/ScriptReference/EventSystems.IPointerClickHandler.html).

-### Selecting an input module

-The Pico SDK provides a choice of two input modules:

-`Pvr_UnitySDKSightInputModule`: Requires the user to look at an object or UGUI element and press the **Menu** button to trigger a click action.
-This is the default input module used in the `Pvr_UnitySDK` prefab and to use it, you do not need to make any changes.

-`Pvr_GazeInputModule`: Displays a time-based cursor that “completes” when a user gazes at a GameObject or UGUI element for long enough to automatically trigger a click action.

-To use this input module, remove all other input modules from `Pvr_UnitySDK/Event` in your scene and add `Pvr_UnitySDK/System/Event/Pvr_GazeInputModule`.
-Drag `Pvr_UnitySDK/System/Event/Pvr_GazeInputModuleCrosshair` into the **Crosshair** field.

 ### Using an EventTrigger